Sawtaytoes/eslint/docs/rules/newline-per-chained-call.md

     });
 ```

-Another argument in favor of this style is that it improves the clarity of diffs when something in the method chain is changed:
+Another argument in favor of this style is that it improves the clarity of diffs when something in the method chain is changed.

 Less clear: